JoinColony/colonyNetwork/docs/quick-start.md

 ### Q: I'm trying to deploy but it can't connect to the local ganache instance

-A: Use NodeJS version 14.x [nvm](https://github.com/nvm-sh/nvm) can help!
+A: Use a NodeJS version 14.x [nvm](https://github.com/nvm-sh/nvm) can help!